 We all know what KPI or Key Performance Indicator means.
-But if you are wondering how KPI relates to your Salesforce CRM, let us answer that for you along with what KPIs you need to focus on, especially if you are a SaaS-based company.
+But if you are wondering how KPI relates to your Salesforce CRM, let us answer that for you along with what KPIs you need to focus on, especially if you're a SaaS company.

 What are Salesforce KPIs?

 Salesforce KPI is a quantitative performance metric that monitors, analyzes, and optimizes your company's Salesforce CRM and sales processes.

 It basically helps you focus on revenue generation goals by helping you answer:

 - What are your sales reps doing every day?